 Three of the biggest ham radio emergency response groups are ARES, RACES, and Aux-Comm .
 Many hams are also First Responders and part of groups with names like CERT – the Community Emergency Response Teams.

 Even NASA uses ham radio if their communications go out.
-The Amateur Radio on the International Space Station is an official backup communications service for the ISS through the Johnson Space Center Amateur Radio Club.
+The Amateur Radio on the International Space Station (ARISS) is an official backup communications service for the ISS through the Johnson Space Center Amateur Radio Club.

 But you don’t need an emergency to use ham radio – amateur radio operators are also at the forefront of technological advancement.